The 17 Best Winter Perfumes for a Cozy Boost, Reviewed by Editors

 What We Don't: May not be feminine enough for some users

 Review For MC: "In the colder months, I feel like it's totally appropriate to swap out my sweeter, summer scents for something darker and sexier.
 And if you're looking for dark and sexy, you go to Tom Ford.
 This perfume blends moodier scents like cardamon, leather, and patchouli.
-From those notes, I was worried that this perfume would be too intense.
-On the contrary, it's strangely light, but retains those musky notes.
-I'm made my friends take a whiff of it, and even people who swear by floral scents are in love with it." — Tatjana Freund, Former Beauty Assistant
+I was worried that this perfume would be too intense.
+On the contrary, it's strangely light but retains those musky notes." — Tatjana Freund, Former Beauty Assistant

-Despite two new launches to Glossier's You line, we'd argue that nothing beats the OG.
-In essence, You is all about enhancing your natural scent and it does so with non-offensive skin-like notes.
-It has a little bit of everything such as a touch of floral iris, a bit of warm spiciness from the pink pepper, and a musky scent from the ambroxan that lingers in the background.
-All in all, Glossier's You is a skin scent so it layers well with others in your collection, or you can wear it on its own for a more subtle, personal fragrance.
+Despite two new launches to Glossier's You line, I'd argue that nothing beats the original.
+In essence, Glossier's You is all about enhancing your natural scent, and it does so with non-offensive skin-like notes.
+It has a little bit of everything: a touch of floral iris, warm spiciness from the pink pepper, and a musky scent from the ambroxan that lingers in the background.

 Fragrance Family: Floral woody musk